Tennessee State Tigers and Lady Tigers: Athletic facilities

-Volleyball: Kean Hall

 Highlights

 In 1957, coach John McClendon and three-time All-American Dick Barnett led the then-Tennessee Agricultural & Industrial State University to become the first historically black college (HBCU) to win a national basketball title, winning the National Association of Intercollegiate Athletics (NAIA) championship.
 The school went on to win the NAIA title again in 1958 and '59.

 The women's track and field team won the championship of the Amateur Athletic Union national senior outdoor meet for all athletes 13 times in 1955–1960, 1962, 1963, 1965–1967, 1969 and 1978.
 The team likewise won the AAU national indoor championship 14 times in 1956–1960, 1962, 1965–1969 and 1978–1980.

 By 2009, approximately 100 TSU football players had been drafted by the National Football League.

 In 2014, From the Rough was released which is a movie based on a true story about the successes and challenges of the first African-American woman (Dr. Catana Starks) to coach a Division I college men's golf team.
 Starks helped develop several noteworthy golfers at Tennessee State such as Sean Foley and Robert Dinwiddie.

 In 2016, the men's basketball team ranked 17th in the nation for increase in home attendance.
 During the 2015-2016 basketball season, the men's team tied the school record for the most Division I wins with 20.

 The Southern Heritage Classic in Memphis, Tennessee is annually one of the largest and most anticipated HBCU football classics in the nation.